-- Late gate
+- > Late gate

-- Lates to lesson

 - Use of mobile

 - Lack of equipment

-- > Failure to follow instructions
+- Failure to follow instructions / defiance

 - Persistent uniform issues

+- Persistent equipment issues

 - Littering

 - Repeated no homework

 - Weekly centralised 60-minute Year group detentions are run by Heads of Year.
 These can be given for:

+- Lates to lesson

+- Removal to refocus room (4)

+- Leaving a lesson without permission (4)

+- > Dangerous behaviour (social time)

+- Out of bounds

+- 30-minute detention not attended

+- Persistent defiance

-- ➤ 4 on register - Removal to refocus room (4) - Leaving a lesson without permission (4) - Red card (4) - Dangerous behaviour (social time) - Out of bounds - > 30-minute detention not attended - Centralised 60-minute SLT detention on Fridays.
-This detention is conducted in silence and will require the student to write a written reflection on their behaviour.
-Staff are requested to escort students directly from lesson (P4 Fri) to the hall (students will be identified in red on the register.
-These can be given for: - Persistent defiance (4) - Referral from HoY (4s on register) - ➢ HoY detention not attended - Mobile Phones and any electronic device should be "off and away".
-If on display during curriculum time or tutorial time (unless directed by CT to assist with teaching and learning), mobile phones and other electronic devices will be confiscated and should be collected by the student at the end of day for the first offence.
-This will be recorded by the pastoral team and NB alerted for a 30-minute detention.
-Persistent incidents will result in the appliance being confiscated and only returned to parents.
+- Centralised 60-minute SLT detention on Fridays.
+These can be given for:

+- Persistent defiance (4)

+- Referral from HoY (4s on register)

+- HoY detention not attended

+- Mobile phones and any electronic device should be "off and away".
+If on display during the school day, mobile phones and other electronic devices will be confiscated and should be collected by the student at the end of day for the first offence.
+This will be recorded by the pastoral team and NJM alerted for a 30-minute detention.
+We will operate a three-strike rule and persistent incidents will result in the appliance being confiscated and only returned to parents.
 If students refuse to hand over appliances, this will result in parents being contacted by the pastoral team regarding their defiance and refusal to hand over the appliance and the student being sent to the refocus room.
-Repeated offences will mean that students will be obliged to hand in their phone to the pastoral team everyday at 8:45am. - The power to discipline beyond the school gates.
-Blythe Bridge High School & Sixth Form take seriously any breach of its culture & ethos which takes place beyond the school gates and students understand that they may be subject to sanctions where necessary and where lawful.
-This is particularly true where the behaviour: - results in offsite bullying - results in repercussions for the orderly running of the school - poses a threat to another student or member of the public - adversely affects the reputation of the school - occurs when the student is taking part in any school-organised or school-related activity - > occurs when the student is travelling to or from school - occurs when the student is wearing a school uniform - is in some other way identifiable as a student at the school. - In all of these circumstances, the Headteacher will consider whether it is appropriate to notify the police or Anti-social Behaviour Co-ordinator in the Local Authority of the actions taken against a student.
+Repeated offences will mean that students will be obliged to hand in their phone to the pastoral team every day at 8:45am.

+- The power to discipline beyond the school gates.
+Blythe Bridge High School & Sixth Form take seriously any breach of its culture & ethos which takes place beyond the school gates and students understand that they may be subject to sanctions where appropriate, evidence based and where lawful.
+This is particularly true where the behaviour: - > results in offsite bullying any form of harassment or discriminatory behaviour - results in repercussions for the orderly running of the school - results in physical harm to another students or member of the public - poses a threat to another student or member of the public - adversely affects the reputation of the school - occurs when the student is taking part in any school-organised or school-related activity - > occurs when the student is travelling to or from school - occurs when the student is wearing a school uniform - is in some other way identifiable as a student at the school. - In all of these circumstances, the Headteacher will consider whether it is appropriate to notify the police or anti-social behaviour co-ordinator in the Local Authority of the actions taken against a student.
 If the behaviour is criminal or poses a serious threat to a member of the public, the police will always be informed.